ElucidataInc/ElMaven/docs/Build.rst

 |

 Contributors can build El-MAVEN on Windows, Ubuntu or Mac systems by following these instructions.
-Users are recommended to download the installers provided on the El-MAVEN website.
+Users are recommended to download the installers provided `here <https://elucidatainc.github.io/ElMaven/Downloads/>`_.

 Windows
 -------